-1.2.5 Structured audio formats
+1.2.4.3 Structured audio formats

-We review in this document structured audio formats, that is, audio formats devoted to creation, transmission and rendering of parametric sound representations (vercoe, gardner, scheirer 1998)[3].
+We review in this document structured audio formats, that is, audio formats devoted to creation, transmission and rendering of parametric sound representations (Vercoe, Gardner, Scheirer 1998 [3]).
 Structured Audio means transmitting sound by describing it rather than compressing it.
 Examples of structured audio formats are audio synthesis languages such as CSound, and the linear-prediction model of speech.
 We focus our interest on the two first categories, even if the third - linear-prediction model of speech - could be also of interest in the musical domain (lyrics).
-But we consider also the musical-instrument digital interface (MIDI) as being a form of structured audio.
+We also consider also the Musical Instrument Digital Interface (MIDI), as well as the Sound Description Interchange Format (SDIF), as being forms of structured audio.